 Equally, if you want to impress a Brit, find out what their favourite watering hole is.
 Brush up on pub etiquette and we promise you’ll be that much closer to scoring a snog at the end of the night.

 Online dating is big

 It’s super common for us Brits to meet dates and future partners on apps like Tinder, Bumble and Hinge.
 This is especially the case in bigger cities.
 Considering online dating is a big part of the dating scene in the UK, it can be a great way to find that perfect British beau you’ve got your heart set on.

 Not all Brits sound like Hugh Grant or Keira Knightley

 Brace yourselves: Not all Brits sound like the actors Huge Grant and Keira Knightley, who speak in what’s known as the Queen’s English.
 This accent is from the South of England and is not common; in fact there are over 50 regional accents in the UK.
 So, don’t offend a potential love interest by asking them why they don’t have the British accent that you’ve heard in the movies you’ve watched.

 Sunday roasts are non-negotiable

 The Sunday roast is a deeply held culinary tradition in the UK.
 It entails getting together with friends or family to eat roasted meat, roast potato and accompaniments like roast carrots, parsnips, cauliflower cheese, Brussel sprouts, Yorkshire pudding and gravy.

-For many of us Brits, whether this happens on a Sunday is not open for discussion.
+For many of us Brits, whether or not this happens on a Sunday is not open for discussion.
 A survey of 60,000 people even suggested that roast dinners are the second most loved thing across the nation.
-So, for a piece of advice: do not suggest to your future partner that Sunday roasts be replaced by something else.
+Do not suggest to your future partner that Sunday roasts be replaced by something else.
 It could end badly.